rtmigo/later_kt/README.md

 # [later](https://github.com/rtmigo/later_kt)

-A `Later` is used to represent a potential value, that will be available at some time in the future.
+A `Later` represents a potential value, that will be available at some time in the future.

 It can only already contain a value, or not yet contain one.